cory2067/gtsosu/README.md

 ### Running the full website

 First obtain a `.env` file from `Cychloryn#1321`.
 This file contains credentials that are used to communicate with the database and the osu! api.
-The database you'll be using isn't the actual database running on gtsosu.com, but an blank copy that you can play around with.
+The database you'll be using isn't the actual database running on gtsosu.com, but a blank copy that you can play around with.
 For the security of the website, I won't distribute the credentials for the actual database.

 Place the `.env` in the root directory of this repository.
 In the file, there will be a line that says `OSU_API_KEY=`.
 You'll need to paste your osu!
 API key there, or else many features won't work.